Cracking the Codeine; Can I Get Addicted?

 What is Codeine & What’s the Big Deal?

 Codeine is an opiate-based painkiller that has been a very popular prescription among physicians for decades.
 It is often prescribed for mild-to-moderate pain, or in some cases, it is combined with other medications to treat coughing.
-As such, codeine is an ingredient in many medications for cough and colds, so it’s important to read ingredient labels and ask your doctor if codeine is in any medications you may be prescribed.
+As such, many codeine cough medications are being prescribed under a variety of names, so it’s important to read ingredient labels and ask your doctor if codeine is in any medications you may be prescribed.

 More alarming, however, is the eight percent of people who have a hyperactive metabolism.
 This ultra-rapid metabolism causes the body to convert 5 to 30 times more of the drug, leading to fatal overdoses even from taking the normal dosage of codeine.